Anger Management Live with @ProjectProactive

 Sometimes, we are angry!

 It is however, also true that adults and kids can just plain be upset!
-Again, when expectations aren't met, anger does result.
+Again, when expectations aren't met, anger can often result.

 Validate that anger is your experience - "calm down" doesn't work...

-So first, regardless of whether you are helping yourself or your child, it's important to validate that anger is a normal reaction to unmet expectations.
+Regardless of whether you are helping yourself or your child, it's important to validate that anger is a normal reaction to unmet expectations.
 We can't really control whether we feel angry about something in the moment!
-This is one reason why a classic anger management intervention "Calm down!" doesn't work so well...
+This is one reason why a classic anger management intervention that of telling someone to"Calm down!" doesn't work so well...

 Change what you do, not what you feel!